BrainVivoDev/OpenBrain/README.md

 # News 🚀🚀🚀
 - [2025-04-29] For you convenience, a transformation table mapping known emotions to the VA space is now available at brain_embedding_model/va_transformation_table.csv
 - [2025-04-27] The BrainTwins Embedding Explorer now supports creating new LanceDB tables based on your custom set of images.
 For more information see '*Using your own set of images*' section below.
+- [2025-05-06] By executing the notebook `open_brain_examples.ipynb` valence and arousal regression models are trained and saved.
+The models can be used for emotion prediction by calling the function `predict_emotion` in `emotion_prediction.py`.

 # Use-cases